Chickpea Mushroom Burgers with Mustard Green Pesto (vegan)

 These veggie burgers were a highlight though.
 And if you can believe it, I loved them so much that I made a double batch to freeze at 10pm that same night (an hour past this farmers bedtime!)
-Henry stayed up with me and was definitely hurting the next morning.
-Even the coffee he was clutching didn’t seem to help!
+Henry stayed up with me and was definitely hurting the next morning too.

 What I love most about these veggie burgers (aside from their unbelievable flavor) is the fact that they hold together while eating.
 I’ve had issues in the past with my veggie burgers crumbling and these guys stick together really well.
 They are crisp on the outside, moist on the inside and incredibly tasty.
 Smothered in a spicy mustard green pesto and these have quickly climbed the ladder as my favorite veggie burger to date.